soeirosantos/gcsClient/README.md

 # gcsClient
-A simple GCS client for uploading, downloading and other experimentations
+A simple GCS client for uploading, downloading and other experimentation